juniorcoderr/My-Portfolio/README.md

 1. Clone the repository.
 2. Open the `index.html` file in your web browser to view the portfolio.

+### Future Updates
+This portfolio will be updated from time to time with new projects, skills, and improvements.
+Stay tuned for the latest updates!

 ### Contact

 Feel free to reach out if you have any questions or feedback.
 You can contact me at: